fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 We could use the previously mentioned promise-based function [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) to pull the data from the server.
 Fetch is a great tool.
 It is standardized and supported by all modern browsers (excluding IE).

 That being said, we will be using the [axios](https://github.com/axios/axios) library instead for communication between the browser and server.
 It functions like fetch but is somewhat more pleasant to use.
-Another good reason to use axios is our getting familiar with adding external libraries, so-called <i>npm packages</i>, to React projects.
+Another good reason to use axios is our getting familiar with adding external libraries, so-called <i>npm packages</i>, to React projects. <!--If using Axios, you will get a warning <crbug/1173575, non-JS module files deprecated.> in the console, use 'fetch' instead.-->

 Nowadays, practically all JavaScript projects are defined using the node package manager, aka [npm](https://docs.npmjs.com/getting-started/what-is-npm).
 The projects created using Vite also follow the npm format.
 A clear indicator that a project uses npm is the <i>package.json</i> file located at the root of the project: